Core Concepts Overview 🏗️¶

 3. Constraint System 🔒¶

-The Constraint System allows modules to specify requirements that must be met by the Standard or other modules.
+The Constraint System allows modules to specify requirements that must be met by the Standard or other modules through protocol conformance.

 Example Constraints: